How to Calculate And Reduce Your Churn Rate (2023)

 While this method doesn’t account for new sign-ups within the period, that’s a good thing.
 The goal of calculating your churn rate should be to understand how well you retain existing customers, which is separate from acquiring new ones.

-5 Simple Tips to Reduce Your Churn Rate in 2021
+7 Tips to Reduce Your Customer Churn

 According to a ProfitWell study, customers who say they have a good customer onboarding experience are 5% less likely to churn than customers who don’t.
 Here are some tips to improve your customer onboarding experience: